TEN FREQUENTLY ASKED QUESTIONS

 10.30 pm: The end of the evening, which we are sure will have been a great success!

 The package costs 55 pounds only, for an emailed copy of the play.

 3. Do the actors needs to be experienced?

 No. People can go on the stage for the first time and have a very successful event.
 The audience will love the fact that they know many of the performers as in, for example, instances where teachers perform before an audience of parents.
 In many cases, actors have given their performances with scripts in hand.
-This might sound unprofessional, but you will find that, given the nature of the events, the audience will soon forget that you are holding a script and focus instead, on the clues, and, hopefully, the laughs, that are coming their way!
+Of course, actors may choose to learn their lines, but this method relieves the pressure on the performers.
+You will find that, given the nature of the events, the audience will soon forget that you are holding a script and focus instead on the clues, and, hopefully, the laughs, that are coming their way!